robotology-legacy/WBI-Toolbox-controllers/README.md

 This is a peculiar version of momentum-based balancing controller, specifically developed for balancing the robot on a seesaw.
 The readme is at the following link: [torqueBalancingOnSeesaw README](controllers/torqueBalancingOnSeesaw/README.md).

 ### torqueBalancingStandUp
 Another peculiar version of momentum-based balancing controller designed for standing up from a chair.
-See relative [README](https://github.com/robotology-playground/WBI-Toolbox-controllers/blob/master/controllers/torqueBalancingStandUp/ICUB_STANDUP_README.md).
+See relative [torqueBalancingStandUp README](controllers/torqueBalancingStandUp/ICUB_STANDUP_README.md).

 ###  wholeBodyImpedanceControl
 A simple impedance controller for the robot balancing.